DataDog/documentation/content/en/dora_metrics/data_collected/_index.md

 - These metrics are emitted for every commit and not per deployment.
 - Commits without meaningful changes (for example, merge commits) are ignored.
-- For rebased feature branches, *change lead time* calculations consider the new commits created during the rebase, not the original commits.
+- For rebased branches, *change lead time* calculations consider the new commits created during the rebase, not the original commits.
 - When using "Squash and merge" for pull requests:
   - For GitHub: Metrics are emitted for the original commits.
-  - For other providers: Metrics are emitted for the new commit added to the target branch.
+  - For other git providers: Metrics are emitted for the new commit added to the target branch.

 ## Examine metrics in Event Management